 How to Protect Your WiFi Hotspot

-- 1Create a strong password.This is especially the case if you intend to use your WiFi hotspot in public places such as cafes, airports, hotel lobbies, malls, and the like.
+- 1This is especially the case if you intend to use your WiFi hotspot in public places such as cafes, airports, hotel lobbies, malls, and the like.
 If you are using very generic passwords, the people around you can easily guess and they can immediately hook up into your hotspot.
-Not only will this slow down your connection, it may also pose some threat to your security, especially if hackers manage to invade into your network.Advertisement
+Not only will this slow down your connection, it may also pose some threat to your security, especially if hackers manage to invade into your network.Create a strong password.Advertisement

 Questions and Answers